psp515/cpplog/README.md

 - ConsoleSink – logs to standard output (stdout).
 - FileSink – logs to a file.
 - RotatingFileSink – logs to a file with automatic rotation, new file is created after a defined size limit is reached.
 You can specify the maximum number of historical log files to keep.
-- HttpSink – sends logs via HTTP/1.1, acts as an HTTP client sending log entries to a configured server endpoint. (repository also contains example http server under `server` folder)
+- (Example implementation for MinGW) HttpSink – sends logs via HTTP/1.1, acts as an HTTP client sending log entries to a configured server endpoint. (repository also contains example http server under `server` folder)

 ### Testing
 The library includes a comprehensive test suite built using Google Test.